 Customers decide whether they want to accept your help within eight seconds of entering a store.
-That’s why the greeting is so very important to role play until your associate feels natural and confident they can open their heart to anyone.
+That’s why the greeting is so important to role-play until your associate feels natural and confident they can open their heart to anyone.

-Anything you can do to make them smile as they practice your greeting will go a long way to making any shopper feel welcome.
+Anything you can do to make them smile as they practice your greeting will go a long way toward making any shopper feel welcome.

 Role-play listening and noticing skills

-Here’s an example in how to master listening skills from the role playing guide in SalesRX, my online retail sales training program:
+Here’s an example of how to master listening skills from the role-playing guide in SalesRX, my online retail sales training program:

-You could do many variations of this situation but for our exercise, we’ll make sure they can demonstrate they are listening to a shopper and synthesizing what they say before moving on to product selection.
+You could do many variations of this situation.
+Still, for our exercise, we’ll ensure they can demonstrate they are listening to a shopper and synthesizing what they say before moving on to product selection.

 Instruct the learner.
-Oprah Winfrey said it years ago, “Everybody just wants to be seen and heard.”
-The way we insure that is by saying back what we thought we heard.
-That way we show we were listening and if we’re wrong, they can correct us.
+Oprah Winfrey said years ago, “Everybody just wants to be heard.”
+We ensure that by saying back what we thought we heard.
+That way, we show we were listening, and they can correct us if we’re wrong.

-Write out the character and situation then give it to an associate in the customer role to read: I really hate how my dog’s hair gets caught up in my carpet.
-I have a Husky, so she sheds massive amounts of hair all year long.
-I want to replace all of the flooring in my house with laminate so it’s easier to sweep up.
-Then, I can also get one of those robot vacuum-cleaners to go around cleaning 24/7 so I don’t get buried in fur.
-I’m not sure exactly what color flooring I want, but I do know I want it to look like a hardwood floor.
+Write out the character and situation, then give it to an associate in the customer role to read: I really hate how my dog’s hair gets caught up in my carpet.
+I have a Husky, so she sheds massive amounts of hair all year.
+I want to replace all of the flooring in my house with laminate, so it’s easier to sweep up.
+Then, I can also get one of those robot vacuum cleaners to go around cleaning 24/7, so I don’t get buried in fur.
+I’m not sure exactly what color flooring I want, but I know I want it to look like a hardwood floor.

-Instruct the crew: “Today we’re going to use role play to practice active listening, which is the foundation for relationship building.
-We need our customers to feel heard and valued, and active listening will help us do that.
-It will also ensure we catch important details that we could otherwise overlook if we are distracted or not listening closely.
+Instruct the crew: “Today we will use role play to practice active listening, which is the foundation for relationship building.
+We need our customers to feel heard and valued; active listening will help us do that.
+It will also ensure we catch important details that we could otherwise overlook if distracted or not listening closely.
 Missing details can cost us a sale.
-Mastering active listening is a life skill that will help you far beyond the sales floor as well.
-What we’re looking to see is how well they can take all of what a customer tells them and their ability to sum it up in a few sentences without having to ask the customer what they said.”
+Mastering active listening is a life skill that will also help you far beyond the sales floor.
+We’re looking to see how well they can take all of what a customer tells them and their ability to sum it up in a few sentences without asking the customer what they said.”

-Say to your associate: “In this sales role play, (name of your actor associate) will play the shopper and after you ask your qualifying question, they are going to tell you a story about what brought them into the store today.
+Say to your associate: “In this sales role-play, (name of your actor associate) will play the shopper and after you ask your qualifying question, they will tell you a story about what brought them into the store today.
 I want you all to listen closely and be prepared to repeat back what they said in your own words.”